When to speak to an adviser

 Financial advice can be most valuable at the start of your career and during times of change.
 For example, when you start a family, receive an inheritance or you’re approaching retirement.
 During these times, a financial adviser can help you make important decisions about your money and turn your thoughts into actions.

-If you answer no to any of these questions, it’s likely you’d benefit from talking to an adviser!
+If you answer “no” to any of the following questions, it’s likely you’d benefit from talking to an adviser!

 - Do you have time to research all the financial products available to you?

 - Do you have the knowledge to understand if these products are suitable for your financial goals?